mozilla/moztrap/docs/userguide/model/execution.rst

 Version, as the Product itself evolves.
 See :ref:`Test Cases <test-cases>` for more info on how test case versions relate to Product Versions.

+.. _test-run-states:

+Draft test runs cannot be executed yet.
+This is a good state if you're still working on it and aren't ready for people to see it.
+It won't show up in the list of test runs for your product in the ``Run Tests`` section.

-An active test run can be disabled, which halts all execution of tests in that run until it is made active again.
+An active test run can be disabled or made draft, which halts all execution of tests in that run until it is made active again.

 .. _test-run-series: